Nearest Train (or tube) Station(s):

 There is the option to wheel over open access land to the summit of Great Knoutberry Hill, but this detour on this route has no tracks to follow and the ground can be very uneven and boggy in places.
 I would only recommend only going to the summit if you are confident in your navigational skills and that your all terrain wheelchair is capable of tackling the steepness and the marshy terrain.

 I would suggest that you stay on the bridleway which eventually comes out onto the road.
 Turn left and follow the very quiet road back down into Cowgill, passing by Dent Railway Station on your way.
 The views over the Dales are stunning and on a clear day you can see right over to the Lake District and to Scafell Pike.
 For this walk I used a TerrainHopper.
-A sturdy 4×4 all-terrain wheelchair is needed for this walk.
+Designated a Miles without Stiles walk but a sturdy 4×4 all-terrain wheelchair is needed for this walk.